 Fishing for trout should be fair in the uppermost reaches of all three arms.
 The trout daily limit is five trout per day.
 Rainbow trout over 20-inches are considered steelhead and kokanee over 16-inches are considered sockeye salmon.
 Both species must be released.
 Chinook salmon are also present from reintroduction efforts and must be released.

 Opportunities for bull trout are good; however, most fish are smaller than the 24-inch minimum length.
 Most anglers concentrate their efforts in the Metolius Arm.
 Regulations allow one bull trout per day and one bull trout in possession with a 24-inch minimum length.
 Bull trout must be immediately released unharmed unless kept in the daily catch limit.
 A tribal fishing permit in addition to an Oregon State fishing license is required to fish in the Metolius Arm.
 There is a closed-to-fishing sanctuary from the cable downstream 350 yards at the head of the Metolius Arm.

 Smallmouth bass fishing should be good in all three arms as the water warms.
 Bass average 6 to 10-inches in Lake Billy Chinook.

 Holdover and legal-sized trout will be available for the opener.
-All non fin-clipped trout must be released unharmed, and only artificial flies and lures can be used.
-All bull trout must be released unharmed.
+All non fin-clipped trout and bull trout must be released unharmed, and only artificial flies and lures can be used.
 Tributary streams are closed to all fishing.